TerseTears/tyecon/README.md

 ### `%to%` operator

-As for the `%to%` operator, it is more of a convenience function, omitting the process of having to build a named vector of directives, then pass it to something like `purrr::map` just to get the results of applying various functions to the same object.
-Nevertheless, this is often the need of any data analysis task.
-For instance, once a linear regression model is built, one might need to extract the various parts of the result of `summary(lm.model)`.
+The `%to%` operator, is a convenience function, omitting the process of having to build a named vector of directives, then pass it to something like `purrr::map` to get the results of applying different functions to the same object.
+Even so, this is often the need of any data analysis task.
+For instance, once a linear regression model is built, one might need to extract the diverse parts of the result of `summary(lm.model)`.
 The `%to%` operator allows this with concise syntax:

 ```r
 lm.model <- lm(Sepal.Width ~ Sepal.Length, data = iris)